fayzandotcom/author-admin-api/README.md

 Web Service to verify purchase code from Envato (https://envato.com).
 Also protect purchase code verification by tracking the number of requests made for each purchase code.

-Database script of this web service can be found here https://github.com/fayzandotcom/author-admin-db APIs in this projects are consumed by an angular web UI (https://github.com/fayzandotcom/author-admin-web)
+Database script of this web service can be find here https://github.com/fayzandotcom/author-admin-db APIs in this projects are consumed by an angular web UI (https://github.com/fayzandotcom/author-admin-web)

 ## Platform/Framework